 Wilmington Country Club’s Matt Homer chose the more adventurous trophy route Thursday in the 71st Delaware Junior Boys’ Championship at Chesapeake Bay Golf Club Rising Sun (par 71, 6,593 yards), truly going out and taking the trophy under his own terms.
-Matt fired matching rounds of 3-under 68 to finish at 6-over overall for the win.
+Matt fired matching rounds of 3-under 68 to finish at 6-under overall for the win.

 After Wednesday, that same leaderboard told a story of a hard-fought Round One.
 Matt’s twin brother Jeff held the overnight lead at 4-under par, with Matt at -3, Evan Barbin of the home club at -2, and Jack Homer, the youngest Homer brothers in the field, at 1-under par.

 An overnight downpour left the conditions primed for attacking flagsticks, but the leaders seemed to play it safe while settling in early.
 The Liberty University-bound Barbin began his final round 3 over through three holes, giving the Homer brothers some room to breathe after both brothers carded front-side scores of even-par 35.
 But Barbin, with plenty of course knowledge to boot, calmly collected birdies on Nos.
 4 (par 4, 378 yards), 7 (par 4, 439 yards) and 11 (par 4, 395 yards) to pull within two shots of the lead through 12 holes.